Royal Oak Drunk Driving Lawyer Near Ferndale

 Penalties for driving under the influence of alcohol or drugs may lead to a sentence that could include: jail time, hefty fines, license repeal, probation, random drug and alcohol testing, educational classes or community service or a combination of any of these.
 Friedman Law Firm can mitigate those sanctions through legal negotiation.
 We insure that your rights are protected and we will argue your case to minimize the negative impact on your future.

-Royal Oak DUI Lawyer
+Contact Our Royal Oak DUI Lawyers

 Hundreds of people are killed or injured annually because of impaired driving.
 Michigan DUI laws are intended to keep the road safe.
 At the same time, punishment for failure to comply with the law can be harsh in certain circumstances.
 When you are facing charges for DUI, say nothing.
 Make a call to Friedman Law Firm.
-Put your faith in our ability to protect your future.
+Put your faith in our Royal Oak DUI Lawyers’ ability to protect your future.
 Contact us for a free consultation.